datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 - Gnumeric
 - OpenOffice.org

-Commands may differ a bit between programs, but general ideas for thinking about spreadsheets is the same.
+Commands may differ a bit between programs, but the general idea is the same.

 ---